seamusdemora/PiFormulae/ExternalDrives.md

 ## 4. Create an entry in `/etc/fstab` to automount the USB drive

 We're nearly ready to modify the `/etc/fstab` file.
 In perusing `man fstab`, some of the [documentation](https://help.ubuntu.com/community/Fstab) available online and [advice](https://www.raspberrypi.org/forums/viewtopic.php?t=205016) on `fstab` that's published, we soon recognize there are some decisions to be made - options to be selected.
-There are six (6) fields in a `fstab` entry.
-Let's do them in order:
+And speaking of documentation, perhaps the most important is the *system manuals*; `man fstab` in this case.
+From `man fstab` we learn there are six (6) fields in a `fstab` entry:

 1. `fs_spec`  This is the most critical field.
 The oft-used specifications here are device node (e.g. `/dev/sda1`), `LABEL` and `UUID`.
 There are several other specs, but these 3 are sufficient for now.
 [Some advocate](https://www.raspberrypi.org/forums/viewtopic.php?t=205016) using the `UUID` spec and point out that it is more unique and therefore safer than the device node.
 But we're going to use the `LABEL` specification, and here's why: __We can set it; we have control over the value of `LABEL`, whereas we have no control over the so-called `UUID`.__ In fact, for all types of `FAT` partitions, they do not have a true `UUID`.
 The identifier shown as `UUID` by `lsblk --fs` isn't actually a `UUID` at all!
 This is indeed a very murky back alley.
 Understand though that while we've been drawn into this back alley because of the \*nix culture, this [arcanery](https://www.rd.com/culture/words-that-arent-words/) isn't unique to \*nix systems.
 Apple's Mac OS designers also had to deal with this complexity to make our lives easier.
-2. `fs_file`  This is mount point we used earlier; in our case: `/home/pi/mntThumbDrv`
+2. `fs_file`  This is the mount point we selected previously on our local filesystem; i.e. `/home/pi/mntThumbDrv`
-3. `fs_vfstype`  This is the file system type of the drive (or partition) to be `mount`ed: `exfat`
+3. `fs_vfstype`  This is the file system type of the drive (or partition) to be `mount`ed; it will typically reflect how the _to-be-mounted_ partition was formatted -  `exfat` in this case.
 4. `fs_mntops`  A comma-separated list of options.
-We'll use: `rw,user,nofail` (no spaces) which will tell the OS that the drive is read & write, users may mount the drive, and no error will be flagged if the device is not present at boot time (and stop the boot process!).
+We'll use: `rw,user,nofail` (no spaces) which will tell the OS that the drive is read & write, users may mount the drive, and no error will be flagged if the device is not present at boot time (which would stop the boot process!).
 5. `fs_freq`  A flag that determines if the file system will be `dump`ed; `0` for our case
 6. `fs_passno`  A flag that determines if the file system will be checked by `fsck`, and the order it's to be checked; `0` for our case